-As we taxied to the gate, we were treated to a truly rare aiframe – an Iran Air Airbus A310.
+As we taxied to the gate, I spotted a truly rare airframe – an Iran Air Airbus A310.
 That’s right, an A310.
 We may well see an Iran Air airplane in the U.S. in the next few years, but it won’t be this classic bird.

-We pulled up to our gate a few minutes early, and faced a truly strange disembarking procedure.
+After pulling up to our gate a few minutes early, we faced a truly strange disembarking procedure.
 We entered the jetbridge, but were then immediately directed down back to ground level, where we were then bused to the terminal.
 I can safely say that was the first time I’ve ever taken a bus to the terminal without parking at a remote stand.

 OK Flight 766